Build Versus Buy

 Build versus buy arguments are reminiscent of qualitative speak – “This is not our core expertise, we should be concentrating on solving our business problems”; “This is going to cost us a bomb, let us build in-house”; “We should have had this yesterday, building in-house will cost us another 6 months”; “Will that external product be able to handle our scale”; “Can we trust them with our data”; etc. In most cases, build versus buy decisions are qualitative, it is not an easy exercise to quantify them.

 When evaluating a product that is already out in the market versus building something similar, a cardinal mistake people commit is mapping features one to one.
 Even though having 100 different features looks rosy and attractive, usually we end up using only a select few.
 Instead of trying to match an external product feature to feature, scope out the features that you need or would probably use and then estimate the effort.
 Another is refinement.
-An external product will be refined and polished, but you may not need the same level of refinement.
-For example, you might not need a web interface for the product, a terminal interface would work fine for your use case.
+An external product will be refined and polished, but you may not need the same level of sophistication.
+For example, you might not need a web interface for the product; a terminal would work fine for your use case.

 When faced with the build versus buy decision, asking the following help:

 - Is this my core expertise or is it something I can let others do for me?

 - What is the cost of getting this done externally versus hiring people to build this?

 - How much control do I need over this, i.e. can I live with some error, downtime or opaqueness?

 - Will I do a better job building this internally?